-However, there are also health risks associated with not being physically active.
 Inactive people (those who don't meet the recommended levels of physical activity) face serious health risks.
-This is another reason why it's so important to adopt healthy living practices.

 Research shows that inactive people have:

-This physical activity information shows there's a great many advantages to being physically active and leading a healthier lifestyle.
-However, these healthy living facts don't just apply to adults, but to children who don't adopt a healthier lifestyle too.
+Let this list be a reminder that there are many advantages to being physically active and leading a healthier lifestyle.
+Also, consider these healthy living facts don't just apply to adults, but to children who don't adopt a healthier lifestyle too.

 - Inactive children are at risk of poorer self-esteem, greater anxiety and higher stress levels.